Justin stood on the edge of a bluff, ready to say goodbye to this life.

 “When I was told I was in, I just started crying,” Justin says.
 But God had more surprises in store for Justin.

-He knew that volunteer work was a big part of the Mission’s program.
+He knew that job preparedness was a big part of the Mission’s program.
 He prayed, “Lord, anything but the kitchen.”
 So of course, that’s where he ended up.

 He started out washing dishes, and soon the staff asked him if he wanted to try the position of supervisor.
-So he worked his way up from dishwasher to breakfast lead, to dinner lead.
+So he moved from dishwasher to breakfast lead, to dinner lead.
 Justin not only managed the meal preparation, he also oversaw food safety inspections, resident training and other day-to- day operations.

 Justin is thankful that God put him exactly where he needed to be.
 “I became a leader back there,” he shares, “for people to depend on.
 I also trained people and helped people with their weaknesses and turn them into strengths.
 The kitchen is the best place to come if you want to change, to learn about yourself and how to communicate with others.”
 Justin also gained vocational skills to become more employable.